-When the HRPP Director or the IRB chairperson/designee determines that non-compliance has occurred and that the non-compliance meets the definition of serious non-compliance or continuing non-compliance, the report of non-compliance is referred for review by the IRB at the next convened available meeting.
-However, the HRPP Director with the support of the IRB chairperson/designee may use discretion and call an emergency IRB meeting should the circumstances warrant such an urgent meeting or determine the non-compliance needs further review by the sub-committee.
+When the HRPP Director, the IRB chair or designee determines that non-compliance has occurred and that the non-compliance meets the definition of serious non-compliance or continuing non-compliance, the report of non-compliance is referred for review by the IRB to the next convened available meeting.
+However, the HRPP Director, with the support of the IRB chair or designee, may use discretion and call an emergency IRB meeting should the circumstances warrant such an urgent meeting or determine the non-compliance needs further review by the sub-committee.